My Model Train Collection

 The truth is that the main reason I make so many YouTube videos about model trains is that the ad revenue from the videos is so lucrative.
 It not only pays for the cost of all the model train equipment, but also for some pretty great vacations!
 So, to try to maximize the revenue, my model train hobby sometimes heads off in directions that it probably wouldn't, if not for the ad revenue.
 A perfect example of that is the addition of Thomas The Tank Engine to my train collection.

-I'm a 60-year-old guy... and it's just me and my wife and dog here at home... no visiting grandchildren.
+I'm a 61-year-old guy... and it's just me and my wife here at home... no visiting grandchildren.
 So, Thomas The Tank Engine is probably the last kind of model train I would normally think about adding to my collection.
 But Thomas & Friends are HUGE on the Internet... so I thought I could probably generate some decent ad revenue if I added Thomas to my collection and made a video about him.
 Take a look...

 I had a feeling that my Thomas video would be popular on the Internet, and it sure was!
-It actually got off to the fastest start of any video I've ever posted to YouTube... getting a million views in just the first 11 days after I posted it and another million views after three more weeks!
-And it keeps chugging along, pardon the pun... it now has over four million views!
+It got off to a real fast start... getting a million views in just the first 11 days after I posted it and another million views after three more weeks!
+And it keeps chugging along, pardon the pun... it now has over seven million views!

 Adding Thomas to my collection wasn't even my own original idea!
 The suggestion came from one of the subscribers to my YouTube channel.
 When I actually listened to him and took his advice, he was pretty surprised!
 And it was such a big deal to him that he put together a YouTube video explaining how his suggestion led to me adding Thomas to my collection and creating my very popular video.
 Here's his video, which is very creative and entertaining: